 So, you want to build lean muscle mass?
 This involves two things: hitting the gym and lifting some free weights as well as making sure to eat more food.
 If either one of these components of the equation is missing, you simply won’t see the results that you are hoping for.
 This said, when looking at the food component specifically, one critical element is getting some muscle building protein in.
 It’s with this protein that you will maintain strength for those workout sessions and are able to quickly repair the damage that is created to the muscles after each and every workout that you do.

 But, which protein sources are best?
-Which meats will help you pack on muscle the fastest?
+Which meat will help you pack on muscle the fastest?
 Let’s go over some of the top picks for muscle building meats so that you know which ones you should be focusing on.

 Chicken is a common go-to for many of those seeking muscle mass gains and for good reason.
 It’s lean, it’s highly versatile, and it’s relatively cost effective as well.
-Chicken breast is one of the leanest meat varieties that you can buy so should be a staple in your overall diet program.
+Chicken breast is one of the leanest meat varieties that you can buy so it should be a staple in your overall diet program.
 Just like with turkey, you will want to lean towards consuming chicken breast over chicken thigh, which is higher in the dietary fat that you likely do not want to be taking in.

 Chicken should also have the skin removed in order to minimise the dietary fat content and should be grilled, broiled, or baked without butter to keep the nutritional benefits intact.
 Purchasing free range chicken is typically your best bet because this variety will have a healthier source of fat.
 As most people are currently taking in too many omega-6 fatty acids (which can be found in grain fed chicken) and not enough omega-3s, choosing grass fed is important.